raghavchalapathy/dnr/README.md

 This repository contains the code and data (DrugBank, MedLine) data sets used in the accepted paper "An Investigation of Recurrent Neural Architectures for Drug Name Recognition"  at LOUHI 2016 : EMNLP 2016 Workshop - The Seventh International Workshop on Health Text Mining and Information Analysis (LOUHI 2016)

-## If you use this code  and data ( DrugBank and MedLine) in your scientific publications  kindly cite the papers below .
+## If you use this code  in your scientific publications  kindly cite the papers below .

-Isabel Segura-Bedmar, Paloma Mart ́ınez, and Mar ́ıa Her- rero Zazo.
-2013.
-Semeval-2013 task 9: Extraction of drug-drug interactions from biomedical texts (DDIEx- traction 2013).
-In The 7th International Workshop on Semantic Evaluation.

-Guillaume Lample, Miguel Ballesteros, Sandeep Subramanian, Kazuya Kawakami, and Chris Dyer.
-2016.
-Neural architectures for named entity recognition.
-In NAACL-HLT.
+##If you plan to use the  data(DrugBank and Medline) kindly send a e-mail request to ISABEL SEGURA BEDMAR <isegura@inf.uc3m.es> for complete data.

 ## Initial setup